Central businessmen appeal after 3 officers held for kidnapping: Go after dirty cops

 Calls to her phone on October 2 for comment after the news of the officers’ detention went unanswered.

-Former Chaguanas chamber head Richie Sookhai, who is now a government senator, said he preferred not to comment as he is politically affiliated and believes any comment on the incident should be left to the business chamber.
+Former Chaguanas chamber head Richie Sookhai, now a government senator, said he preferred not to comment, as he is politically affiliated and believes any comment on the incident should be left to the business chamber.

 Minister in the Ministry of National Security Keith Scotland said he could not comment as the matter is before the court.

-Told the officers are only detained and have been not charged, Scotland said in that case, the investigation is at a sensitive stage and he was not prepared to comment “specifically or generally” on the issue.
+Told the officers had only been detained and not charged, Scotland said in that case, the investigation is at a sensitive stage and he was not prepared to comment “specifically or generally” on the issue.

 Comments